philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 // The search box renders a native HTML input element and keeps
 // it controlled using the inputValue variable.
 When a new key
 // was pressed, it will first update the local inputValue, then
-// update the App component's searchValue, and then simulate an
+// update the App component’s searchValue, and then simulate an
 // analytics notification to our servers. function SearchBox(props) {
   const [inputValue, setInputValue] = React.useState();